WangCHEN9/fatector/README.md

 fatector.training()  #! this will run automl based on processed data, and save all runs to ./mlruns fatector.inference()  #! this will run inference on processed test data
 ```

+## Result

+Somehow I have 100% accurucy ! --> bad news :-(

+Things to check :

+- feature correlation with label
+- double check not using training data as test?